robertbaker13/phase-0-handbook/FAQ.md

 This will be updated as you ask questions on the Google+ community.

 **Q: Are Introductory Sessions on Skype or Google?**<br>
 **A:** From this point, all of our sessions will be conducted via Google Hangout.
-If you signed up properly, you should have an event on your Google calendar with a link to join the video call.
-Join the call at the appropriate times.
-Follow [these instructions](intro-gps-signup.md) to sign up.
+Please sign up for your introductory session on the [Phase 0 app](https://phase0.devbootcamp.com).

 **Q: How do I change my DBC email address?** <br>
 **A:** You'll need to do two things to start the process for changing your email.
 Log into [Dev Bootcamp's Application Website](http://apply.devbootcamp.com/) and change your account email first.
 Then complete the "Email Address Change Request" form located on your task list.